maximetouroute/maximetouroute.github.io/src/pages/2018-08-01-mari-pega/index.md

 ---
 path: /maripega
-layout: article
+layout: post
-title:  "Mari Pega"
+title: 'Mari Pega'
 subtitle: Music Clip
-date: "2018-08-01"
+date: '2018-08-01'
-category: video
+category: portfolio
-image: "mari5_a.jpg"
+image: 'mari5_a.jpg'
 ---

 ## Description

 Music clip shot in one day with the band.

 #### Synopsis

 A group of friends are binge drinking until one of them falls into a bad trip.

 #### Role

 Film maker

 ![Screenshot](mari0.png)